CacheboxInc/HDM-documentation/pages/05.HDM Documentation/04.get-started/10.IBM/20.vcs/default.md

 ```

 *   Make sure you have at least 10GB free space to download the appliance.
-*   Unzip the file HDM_2.1.zip from the download link
+*   Unzip the product _zip_ file from the download link
 *   Deploy the appliance using the vCenter UI

 **Note :**